JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 Both are **omitted variables**.
 Since the model can’t see these true causes, it assigns credit to `Teamname_Zebras` instead.

----

 ### Why Random Assignment Helps

 In theory, randomizing player assignment across teams would break this link.
-If all players were reshuffled each season, `Teamname` would no longer capture player skill or coaching quality — its effect would drop to zero.
+If all players were reshuffled each season, `Teamname` would no longer capture player skill or coaching quality, its effect would drop to zero.
 That’s what would remove the bias.

 But in real-world sports data, **random assignment isn’t possible**.